erhanekmen/erhanekmen/tutorial.md

 __Main arguments__

-    __ebwt__: The basename of the index to be searched.
+    ebwt: The basename of the index to be searched.

-    m1
-Comma-separated list of files containing the #1 mates (filename usually includes _1), or, if -c is specified, the mate sequences themselves.
+    m1: Comma-separated list of files containing the #1 mates (filename usually includes _1), or, if -c is specified, the mate sequences themselves.

-    m2
-Comma-separated list of files containing the #2 mates (filename usually includes _2), or, if -c is specified, the mate sequences themselves.
+    m2: Comma-separated list of files containing the #2 mates (filename usually includes _2), or, if -c is specified, the mate sequences themselves.
 E.g., this might be flyA_2.fq,flyB_2.fq, or, if -c is specified, this might be GGTCATCCT,ACGGGTCGT.

-    r
-Comma-separated list of files containing a mix of unpaired and paired-end reads in Tab-delimited format.
+    r: Comma-separated list of files containing a mix of unpaired and paired-end reads in Tab-delimited format.
 Tab-delimited format is a 1-read-per-line format where unpaired reads consist of a read name, sequence and quality string each separated by tabs.

-    i
-A comma-separated list of interleaved paired-end FASTQ files, where the records for the mate #1s are interleaved with the records for the mate #2s.
+    i: A comma-separated list of interleaved paired-end FASTQ files, where the records for the mate #1s are interleaved with the records for the mate #2s.
 Reads may be a mix of different lengths.

-    s
-A comma-separated list of files containing unpaired reads to be aligned, or, if -c is specified, the unpaired read sequences themselves.
+    s: A comma-separated list of files containing unpaired reads to be aligned, or, if -c is specified, the unpaired read sequences themselves.

-    hit
-File to write alignments to.
+    hit: File to write alignments to.

 ___
 ### __Hands-on__